betaflight/betaflight/docs/Serial.md

 ```
 serialpassthrough 0 115200 rxtx none 4 19200
 ```
-the command will run a serial passthrough between UART1 and UART5, UART1 baud is 115200, mode is MODE_RXTX, DTR is none, UART5 baud is 19200, mode is not specifie, it will take default value MODE_RXTX.
+the command will run a serial passthrough between UART1 and UART5, UART1 baud is 115200, mode is MODE_RXTX, DTR is none, UART5 baud is 19200, mode is not specific, it will take default value MODE_RXTX.